juliogomez/myhero_spark/README.md

 * [Vagrant 2.0.1 or higher](https://www.vagrantup.com/downloads.html)
 * [Docker](https://www.docker.com/community-edition)

-Before running `vagrant up` you will need to finish the Vagrant file configuration by adding the Spark Account Email and Token to the environment variables used by the container.
+Before running `vagrant up` you will need to finish the Vagrant file configuration by adding the WebEx Teams Account Email and Token to the environment variables used by the container.
 To do this:

 * Make a copy of Vagrantfile.sample to use
   * `cp Vagrantfile.sample Vagrantfile`